William Randolph III (son of Thomas)

 He was a good friend of Peter Jefferson, whose wife Jane Randolph Jefferson was Randolph's first cousin.
 The Jeffersons raised Randolph's children after his wife's death in 1743 and his death in 1745.

 Early life

 William was born in 1712 or 1713.
-Named after his grandfather William Randolph of Turkey Island, he was the son of Thomas Randolph and Judith Fleming Randolph. who was the daughter of Susanna Tarleton and Charles Fleming of New Kent County.
+Named after his grandfather William Randolph of Turkey Island (who died in 1711), he was the son of Thomas Randolph and Judith Fleming Randolph. who was the daughter of Susanna Tarleton and Charles Fleming of New Kent County.
 William had two sisters, Maria Judith and Mary Isham.

-Thomas founded Tuckahoe after he purchased land on September 4, 1714 from his brother John.
-The first church in the area Dover Church was built by his father in 1720 in exchange for 54,990 pounds of tobacco.
+His father, Thomas Randolph established Tuckahoe plantation when this man was a boy, purchasing that particular parcel from his youngest brother (this man's uncle) John on September 4, 1714.
+In 1720, Thomas Randolph spent an additional 54,990 pounds of tobacco to finance construction of first church in the area, Dover Church.
 Until 1728, the area was mostly wilderness with just a few homesteads.
 Thomas died in 1730.
-Judith married Nicolas Davies, an immigrant from Wales, on December 24, 1733.
+His widow Judith remarried, to Nicolas Davies, an immigrant from Wales, on December 24, 1733.